 U.S. REITs do not fall within this definition of a CIV.
 Unlike U.S. regulated investment companies (RICs), U.S. REITs are not generally within the scope of the Investment Company Act of 1940, which regulates the organization and disclosure of financial information of entities, including mutual funds, that engage primarily in investing, reinvesting, and trading in securities, and whose own securities are offered to the investing public.
+Importantly, Section 3(c)(5)C) of the 1940 Act specifically excludes from the 1940 Act any person who is primarily engaged in "purchasing or otherwise acquiring mortgages and other liens on and interests in real estate."
+Given the asset and income tests applicable to U.S. REITs, virtually all U.S. REITs fall outside of 1940 Act governance.
 Thus, U.S. REITs are not subject to the type of investor protection regime contemplated in the OECD definition of a CIV.